mrkjse/airflow2/README.md

 Here are some of the issues we may encounter:

 1. **The source file is corrupted/there are issues with the data** - This can be mitigated by Airflow.
-The dependencies in a DAG ensures jobs won't go to the next step unless the previous step is successful.
+The dependencies in a DAG ensure jobs won't go to the next step unless the previous step is successful.
 It also  shows a lot of information for every job runs, like the execution logs, outputs, and duration.
 2. **Jobs are taking too long to execute/stuck** - Airflow features a robust set of interfaces to diagnose and determine any bottlenecks in the job.
 3. **Uploading data to cloud fails/network connectivity is spottty** - Allowing Airflow to be hosted in any PaaS like GCP Cloud Composes or in AWS Managed Workflows mitigates any infrastructure or network issues.